Skip to Content

 • Test scores (DAT®)

-• True interest in profession as demonstrated by shadowing or volunteering in the field and this is very important
+• True interest in the profession, as demonstrated by shadowing or volunteering in the field, is very important

 • Exceptional communication skills